 Spinous Process of Vertebra

-The structure indicated is the spinous process of the vertebra.
+The structure indicated is the spinous process

 The typical vertebra consists of the following features:

 - Vertebral arch (neural arch) consisting of lamina and pedicle